5 former officers charged with federal civil rights violations in Tyre Nichols beating death

 In March, the Justice Department said it was conducting a separate review concerning use of force, de-escalation strategies and specialized units in the Memphis Police Department.

-The officers were part of a crime-suppression team known as Scorpion.
-They punched Nichols, kicked him and slugged him with a baton as he yelled for his mother, authorities and video showed.
-Officials disbanded the Scorpion unit after Nichols’ death, though members of the unit have been moved to other teams.
+The officers were part of a crime-suppression team that officials disbanded after Nichols’ death.
+However, members of that “Scorpion” unit have been moved to other teams.

 Elsewhere, a federal civil rights case was filed last year against four Louisville, Kentucky, police officers over a drug raid that led to the death of Breonna Taylor, a Black woman whose fatal shooting helped fuel racial justice protests that swept the nation in 2020.
 In Minneapolis, former police officers were convicted of violating the civil rights of George Floyd, whose death sparked those protests.
 Former officer Derek Chauvin was sentenced to 21 years after pinning Floyd to the pavement for more than nine minutes as the Black man pleaded, “I can’t breathe.”